elaine84/jupyter-synchronized-folders/design.md

 # Problem #

 Folder synchronization across multiple locations is a fundamental requirement for modern computational workflows.
-Even a single person using a notebook in multiple locations (a local machine and a JupyterHub, for example) needs to setup an external synchronization mechanism (git, commonly) to synchronize work across these locations easily.
+Even a single person using a notebook in multiple locations (a local machine and a JupyterHub, for example) needs to set up an external synchronization mechanism (git, commonly) to synchronize work across these locations easily.
 People who are not comfortable with git and other command-line-tools find this even more difficult, yet they are often familiar with other synchronization tools like Dropbox.
 We are particularly motivated by users of Jupyter notebooks who are not comfortable using git.
-That said, the problem of synchronizing notebooks overlaps with the problem of synchronizing folders, e.g., executing a notebook may depend on and create other files; synchronizing folders is a more general problem than synchronizing notebooks.
+That said, the problem of synchronizing notebooks overlaps with the problem of synchronizing folders: executing a notebook may depend on and create other files, and synchronizing folders is a more general problem than synchronizing notebooks.
 We hypothesize that a compromise between git and Dropbox would help an important and growing class of users.

 ## Motivating use case ##